Joe Biden: Immigration

+Between January 2021 and January 2024, the US Border Patrol confirmed more than 7.2 million illegal migrants trying to cross the Mexico–United States border, not counting gotaways.
+2023 was a record year, with over 2.5 million encounters.
+In response to sustained high levels of migration and growing political pressure, the administration implemented stricter measures beginning in 2023.
+Biden faced criticism from immigration advocates for extending Title 42, a Trump administration border restriction that arose due to the COVID-19 pandemic, and for restarting the use of "expedited removal" of certain Central American families.
+In May 2023, the Biden administration approved sending 1,500 more troops to the U.S.-Mexico border as Title 42 expired.

 In January 2024, Biden expressed support for a proposed bipartisan immigration deal led by Senators Kyrsten Sinema and James Lankford.
-He had previously supported the U.S. Citizenship Act of 2021, which he proposed on his first day in office.
-The proposed bipartisan bill would have allowed DHS to close the border when encounters reach a seven-day average of 5,000 or exceed 8,500 in a single day.
+The proposed bipartisan bill would have allowed Department of Homeland Security (DHS) to close the border when encounters reach a seven-day average of 5,000 or exceed 8,500 in a single day.
 In addition, the bill would have mandated the detention of migrants seeking asylum and undergoing asylum interviews, with those failing the process repatriated to their home countries.
 While not addressing the status of "Dreamers", it would have changed immigration law to allow the children of those with H-1B visas to get work authorizations and freeze their legal ages while waiting for green cards, rather than face deportation once they turn 21, and provide additional funding for immigration judges.

 Former president Donald Trump announced his opposition to the legislation, calling on Congressional Republicans to oppose it; subsequently, leaders such as Speaker of the House Mike Johnson announced their opposition, halting further legislative action.
 As a result of continued high immigration levels throughout his tenure, some lawmakers and pundits have criticized Biden's handling of the southern border.
 Criticism of the bill and broader immigration policy continued to be expressed by both sides, with some liberals considering his policies too harsh while some conservatives considered them too lax.
 On January 17, 2024, a Republican-led non-binding resolution denouncing the Biden-Harris administration's handling of the U.S. southern border passed the House of Representatives by a vote of 225–187, with 211 Republicans and 14 Democrats supporting it.
 In the final year of his presidency, the Biden administration worked to extend at least 14 contracts with private prison companies to run immigrant detention centers, despite his 2020 campaign promise to end the practice.
 In June 2024, Biden issued an executive order allowing the president to restrict the Mexico–U.S. border.